Abdul-Mukit/OU-Machine-Learning-for-Eng.1/README.md

 #### R
 Installing R in Linux
 This [link](https://www.r-bloggers.com/how-to-install-r-on-linux-ubuntu-16-04-xenial-xerus/) worked fine for me.
+Although, at the last step I downloaded the latest .deb file for ubuntu 16.04 from official download [website](https://www.rstudio.com/products/rstudio/download/).

 Installing rattle in linux
 Use this if you get the error rattle not available for this version of R-studio. [link](https://stackoverflow.com/questions/25599943/unable-to-install-packages-in-latest-version-of-rstudio-and-r-version-3-1-1)